 That year, something more confidential also happened.
 And indirectly, it concerns you.

-You may recall that at this time, Google launched its sitemap protocol.
-This English term is the subject of our article of the day, which will teach you how to create a sitemap on WordPress.
+At this time, Google launched its sitemap protocol.
+This is the subject of our article of the day, which will teach you how to create a sitemap on WordPress.

-Don't know how to do it?
-Wondering what it's for and if you need it?
+You don’t know how to do it?
+You don’t use it?
+Wondering what it is for and if you need it?

 You’ve come to the right place to find answers to your questions.

-I will explain everything to you, in detail, so that you can easily add this famous sitemap to your WordPress site.
+I will explain you everything, in detail, so that you can easily add this sitemap on your site.

-You'll probably have to consider creating two of them, by the way.
-But you'll understand why as you read through these lines.
+You will probably have to consider creating two of them, by the way.
+But you will understand why by reading these lines.
 So stay right here.

-A sitemap is a file that lists all of your website's URLs (adresses).
-This plan of your site, accessible to your users, also helps search engine robots to obtain information about your content's structure, while accelerating your site's indexing.
+A sitemap is a file that lists all of your website’s URLs.
+This plan of your site, accessible to your users, also helps search engine robots to obtain information about your content’s structure, while accelerating your site’s indexing.

-Today, search engine robots are able to visit your site on their own, walking around via your internal links.
+Today, search engine robots are able to visit your site on their own, by crawling through your internal links.

-To make it very simple, during the indexing phase, robots store your content in a database, before it is returned to the Internet users through the search results.
+To make it very simple, during the indexing phase, robots store your content in a database, before it is returned to Internet users via the search results.

-So that you understand how a sitemap works, remember the good old road map.
-You know, the one that kept you from getting lost when you went on vacation?
+In order for you to understand how a sitemap works, remember this good old roadmap.
+You know, the one that allowed you not to get lost when you went on vacation?